Academy Award for Best Original Screenplay: Eligibility

 Screenplays are eligible if they are not based on "previously published material".
 The Writer's Branch of the academy determines if a screenplay is adapted or original, based on possible sources in question, interviews given about the film and the film's publicity materials, and sometimes places screenplays in a different category than the Writers Guild of America.
 For the 75th Academy Awards, Gangs of New York was nominated as an original screenplay despite being based on the book The Gangs of New York because the writers based the film on the book's historical research but largely invented the characters and plot.
 For the 89th Academy Awards, Moonlight was campaigned as an original screenplay, being based on an unpublished play, but was ultimately placed in the adapted screenplay category, which it won.
 Similarly, Whiplash was considered an adapted screenplay at the 87th Academy Awards despite being written as an original screenplay because a scene from the script was produced as a proof-of-concept short film.
 However, 2008's Frozen River, which similarly had a proof-of-concept short film screened at film festivals, was nominated as an original screenplay.
+Another similar case was with Barbie in 2023, which was nominated for Best Adapted Screenplay at the 96th Academy Awards despite campaigning for Best Original Screenplay during the awards season.
+This was because its use of existing characters (like Barbie and Ken) and its partial setting (Barbieland) were considered controversial.